tasfya/maktaba/sites/all/modules/contrib/feeds/README.txt

 Description: Flag to stop feeds from using its cURL for http requests.
 See
              http_request_use_curl().

+Name:        feeds_http_file_cache_dir
+Default:     private://feeds/cache
+Description: The location on the file system where results of HTTP requests are
+             cached.

+Name:        feeds_sync_cache_feeds_http_interval
+Default:     21600
+Description: How often the feeds cache directory should be checked for orphaned
+             cache files.

 Name:        feeds_use_mbstring
 Default:     TRUE
 Description: The extension mbstring is used to convert encodings during parsing.